njuptw/Empirical-Study-V8/README.md

 # Empirical-Study-V8
-Portions of this page are modifications based on work created and shared by the V8 project and used according to terms described in the Creative Commons 3.0 Attribution License.
+Portions of this project are modifications based on work created and shared by the V8 project and used according to terms described in the Creative Commons 3.0 Attribution License.